 This project, implemented in staged segments will provide immediate relief and contribute to the overall goal of increasing Distributed Generation throughout the City.
 After this proof of concept segment has been successful, it can be expanded to other 20 to 50 miles of bikeways across the city, and not just a retrofit to existing bikeways, but included in the overall Imagine Austin Master Plan for all new Public Works and Art in Public Places projects.

 Physically the panels can be mounted on either standard ‘bus stop’ like supports or a more aesthetically pleasing decorative metal art.
 In addition, the fully articulating Solar Wing support allows much more flexibility in placement and layout.
-These public art solar stands could take the form of the frames covering utility boxes around City Hall, or as single silhouettes of active people running, biking, i.e. the Tejano Trail sculptures in East Austin.
-Several kiosks along the trail will contain battery storage and charge ports for e-bikes, e-scooters, and other portable devices.
+These public art solar stands could take the form of the frames covering utility boxes around City Hall, or as single silhouettes of active people running, biking, shooting basketball, i.e. the Tejano Trail sculptures in East Austin.
+Several kiosks at the trailheads and along the trail will contain battery storage and charge ports for e-bikes, e-scooters, and other portable devices.
+These way stations could also include wi-fi.
 The underside of the panels will house LED lights for dusk-to-dawn lighting of the trail.

-The supports for the solar panels will be made by local metal artists, and the panels and associated infrastructure would be provided by local installers.
-Our proposal calls for the partnership to own the hardware and for AE to purchase the energy produced at the normal rates through the Community Solar program.
+The supports for the solar panels will be made by local metal artists with designs approved by the benefiting community, and the panels and associated infrastructure would be provided by local installers.
+Our proposal calls for the partnership to own the hardware and for AE to purchase the energy produced at the normal rates through a Power Purchase Agreement within the Community Solar program.
 The entire modular network will be tied into the local grid as well as the Tesla battery storage system.
-Estimate 800 Kw per mile for 20 miles is about 16 Mw of solar power available for Community Solar.
+Estimate 800 Kw per mile for 20 miles is about 16 Mw of solar power available for Community Solar subscription.